c0nD/PokeGuessr/README.md

 # PokéGuessr

 PokéGuessr is a fun and interactive web application that challenges users to guess Pokémon based on given hints.
-This project was made for my girlfriend, Ellery <3
+This project was made for my girlfriend (now fiancée), Ellery <3

 ## Features